getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 ---
 title: 'Mutation Testing our JavaScript SDKs'
 date: '2024-08-23'
-tags: ['javascript', 'testing', 'coverage']
+tags: ['javascript', 'testing', 'coverage', 'mutation-testing']
 draft: false
 summary: "Let's dive into mutation testing.
-We discuss the state of mutation testing tooling in JS and how well it worked for our JavaScript SDK code base"
+In this post we talk about how mutation testing works, the state of it in JavaScript and we share our results of applying it to our JavaScript SDK repository"
 images: [/images/js-mutation-testing-our-sdks/hero.jpg]
 layout: PostLayout
 canonicalUrl: mutation-testing-js-sdks